Military Service by Men named Pipes

 Photo of Donald in Uniform Photo of Donald in Uniform

 • King W. Pipes - (March 7, 1919 - Dec 20, 1942) King Windsor Pipes was the second son of Randolph Pipes who was the youngest son of David Washington Pipes a member of the Washington Artillery in the Civil War.
-King was a pursuit pilot and was shot down in the Pacific Theater in December of 1942.
+King was a pursuit pilot in the 5th Fighter Command and was shot down in the Pacific Theater near Papua New Guinea on December 20, 1942.
 The name King comes from his mother's maiden name, Claudia Tucker King.
 A picture of King W. Pipes from the newspaper notice of his death.
 The New Orleans Newspaper article noting his death.
+He is memorialized in a cemetery in the Philippines.

-• Walter Hartwell Pipes - ( ? ) Walter is a descendant of Abner, Abraham, James H. , James Wade and Wade Hartwell. he served with the Marines and was at Guadalcanal.
-He lives in Rushton, Louisiana.
+• Walter Hartwell Pipes - ( May 20, 1921- June 4, 2011 ) Walter is a descendant of Abner, Abraham, James H. , James Wade and Wade Hartwell. he served with the Marines and was at Guadalcanal.
+He died in Ruston, Louisiana.

-• Ikey Pipes - (Apr 24, 1924 -?)
-He served in the U.S. Army for 3 years during the war.
+• Ikey Pipes - (Apr 24, 1924 -April 23, 1997) He served in the U.S. Army for 3 years during the war.
 Ikey is a descendant of Windsor, John L., David, Isaac Thomas, Isaac Thomas Jr., and Isaac Warner Pipes.
+His Name is Ikey on his Texas Birth certificate, although his father and grandfather were Isaac and used Ikey as a nick name.

 • Pettis Young Pipes - (Apr 2, 1914 - ?)
 Pettis served in the U.S. Navy during the war.
 He is from Texas and is a descendant of Windsor, John L., David, Isaac Thomas and Willie David Pipes.